 Material and process engage to reveal the tactile, visceral and healing qualities of matter.
 The action is heart-to-hand and then hand-to-matter.
 Hegel states, “There is a symmetry between the mind of the artist and the Absolute or what one considers to be the essence or meaning of the world.
 He asserts that art does not only reveal God it is one of the ways in which God reveals [itself.]”
 (Hegel’s Lectures, p. xiv)

 The body of work titled The Iconography of Desire aspires to embark on a phenomenological journey of reinstating Divine Intelligence as the driving quantum life force that exists in all matter, consciousness and mind.
 It attempts also, to connect to the original premise of Aesthetic philosophy—that is— seeking Truth in nature and in art.
 From the vantage point of the new millennium's global uncertainty, I serve up the painting, and the art object as a meditation on the ideology of desire and search for meaning.
 The creative devices used to arouse this journey are metaphor; narrative; language; the vibration of color; the interaction of form, surface, and texture; the collective unconscious; prana/energy; and prayer. —mo, 2004

 1995 — 1998 • Who Do you love?

-This series (completed through the course of three years) uses intricate brass castings and original oil paintings of portraits masked and de-gendered as focal points in each piece.
-Much like in Hesses’s, “Steppenwolf”— this work is a sardonic journey through the subconscious focusing on the abstract concept of romantic ‘love’ as experienced by the individual and society.
+This series uses intricate brass castings and original oil paintings of masked, androgynous portraits that function as focal points in each piece.
+Much like in Hesses’s, “Steppenwolf”— this work is a sardonic journey through the subconscious focusing on the abstract concept of romantic ‘love’ as experienced by the individual.

 1991 — 1992 • Narrative Constructions